UMM-CSci3412-Fall2023/command-line-introduction-jack-simon/README.md

 the number _your script_ received as its _second_ command
 line argument.

-#### :warning: Some non-obvious assumptions that the test script makes:
+#### :warning: Some non-obvious assumptions that the compiling test script makes

 The tests require that the `.tgz` version of the tar archive will still be in the specified directory